Bijoy99roy/Sentiment-Analyzer/README.md

 I took around 10 positive and negative records tweets from different topic and the model performed quite well with a single miss classification in both catagory.

+### What is the feedback option for?

+I have saving the tweets with your feedback.
+So, hopefully if this feedback loops doesn't malfunction and i manage to gather enough data i'll upload the dataset to kaggle for public use.

+# N.B

+If you find any bugs, that i'm sure you'll please create an issue [here](https://github.com/Bijoy99roy/Sentiment-Analyzer/issues)